yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/design.md

 weight: 2
 ---

 LGDXRobot2 is a Mecanum wheel chassis with four wheels.
-The size is set to 240mm width x 240mm length with variable height.
-It has a threee layer chassis structure.
+The chassis measures 240 mm in width and 240 mm in length, with a variable height.
+It features a three layer chassis structure.

 ## Bottom Plate

-The bottom plate mounts the motors and the wheels, as well as putting the contorller board, the power supply, and the battery on top.
-It also provides a mounting point for the camera (Optional).
+The bottom plate holds the motors and wheels, and provides mounting positions for the controller board, power supply, and battery.
+It also includes an optional mounting point for a camera.

 ## PC Plate

-The PC plate is a flat plate with mounting holes for different devices including the NUC (Was Intel NUC), Raspberry Pi or Nvidia Jetson Nano.
-There are only two directions for mounting for both facing the front and back of the chassis.
+The PC plate is a flat plate with mounting holes for various devices, including the NUC (formerly Intel NUC), Raspberry Pi, or Nvidia Jetson Nano.
+Devices can be mounted in two orientations, facing either the front or the rear of the chassis.

 ## Top Plate

-The top plate is a flat plate with mounting holes for LiDAR, it support only RPLIDAR C1 and RPLIDAR A1.
-Also, it has a hole for heat dissipation for Nvidia Jetson Nano.
+The top plate is a flat plate with mounting holes for LiDAR units.
+It supports only the **RPLIDAR C1** and **RPLIDAR A1**.
+The plate also includes an opening for heat dissipation for the Nvidia Jetson Nano.

-Please do not use the hole as handle.
+Do not use the hole as a handle.
 {.alert .alert-warning}